Researchers are required to report all unanticipated occurrences associated with their research, such as:

 Incidental or secondary findings

-If an incidental or secondary finding is discovered in the course of the research or in analyzing the findings, the Principal Investigator, or Faculty Supervisor in the case of student research, must report incidental or secondary finding by e-mail or telephone to the Director, Research Ethics as soon as possible.
+If an incidental finding is discovered during the research or in analyzing the findings, the Principal Investigator, or Faculty Supervisor in the case of student research, must report the finding by e-mail or telephone to the Director, Research Ethics as soon as possible and submit the Incidental Findings Reporting Form (PDF) within 72 hours (3 days) of learning of the finding.

 The Director, Research Ethics will work with you to identify the best course of action for Research Ethics Board (REB) review of the finding and reporting to a study participant.
 Participants are not to be contacted about the finding until REB review of the finding is conducted.